abdelkimo/or-tools/doc_sources/MANUAL/source/manual/tsp/model_behind_scene.rst

 ..  only:: draft

     The model is node based: routes are paths linking nodes.
-For each node we keep an ``IntVar*`` variable (stored internally in a ``private`` ``std::vector<IntVar*> nexts_``) that tells us where to go next (i.e. to which node).
+For each node [#nodes_that_lead_somwhere]_ we keep an ``IntVar*`` variable
+    (stored internally in a ``private`` ``std::vector<IntVar*> nexts_``) that tells us where to go next (i.e. to which node).
 To access these variables, use the ``NextVar()`` method (see below).
 These variables are the main decision variables of our model.

     For a node that is uniquely visited by a vehicle [#node_only_visited_once]_, we only need one variable.
-For a depot where a route finishes, it is even easier since we don't need any variable at all because the route stops at this depot and there is no need to know where to go next.
+For a depot where only a route finishes, it is even easier since we don't need any variable at all because the route stops at this depot and there is no need to know where to go next.
 The situation is a little bit messier if for instance we have two vehicles starting from the same depot.
 One variable will not do.
 In the RL, we deal with this situation by *duplicating* this depot and give each node its own ``IntVar*`` variable